alarm-redist/fifty-states/analyses/IA_cd_2000/doc_IA_cd_2000.md

 ### Algorithmic Constraints
-We enforce a maximum population deviation of 0.5%.
+We enforce a maximum population deviation of 0.01%, given strict historical deviation standards.
+We merge VTDs into counties and run the simulation at the county level.

 ## Data Sources
 Data for Iowa comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).

 ## Pre-processing Notes
-No manual pre-processing decisions were necessary.
+Simulations are done at the county level, which is a requirement for congressional districts in Iowa per state law.

 ## Simulation Notes
-We sample 10,000 districting plans for Iowa across 5 independent runs of the SMC algorithm.
+We sample 5,000 districting plans for Iowa across 10 independent runs of the SMC algorithm.
-We then thinned the number of samples to 5,000.
-No special techniques were needed to produce the sample.
+We use the linking-edge sampling space with merge-split steps.